Eastern Oregon Trail Updates

 -- #92A NEW TRAILHEAD -- The BLM opened a new trailhead in September 2019 to the otherwise hard-to-access southwest segment of the Steens Mountain Wilderness.
 The Threemile Trailhead is on the paved Frenchglen-Fields Road, 25 miles south of Frenchglen and 25 miles north of Fields.
 A mapboard at the new, well-marked trailhead shows a trail going up Threemile Creek's canyon (1.3 miles were complete as of June 2020, but the route is flagged further), and the Huffman Trail, a spur that climbs out of the canyon to the plateau to the north, gaining 1200 feet of elevation in 1.6 miles on a steepish old cattle-driving road route.
 Eventually the two trails will be connected to create a 7-mile loop.

-At Alvord Hot Springs itself, the fee is now $8/person and is good for use all day, from 9am to 8pm.
+At Alvord Hot Springs itself, the fee is now $12/person and is good for use all day, from 9am to 8pm.
 Shadeless campsites here are $30/night, but include use of the hot springs.

 -- #97 Leslie Gulch -- When driving north from Jordan Valley to this hike, take Highway 95 north for 17 miles (not 27 miles!) before turning left at a sign for Succor Creek.

--- #118 Joaquin Miller Trail -- A 2015 wildfire burned the trailhead and the first 4 miles of this trail.
+-- #118 (120) Joaquin Miller Trail -- A 2015 wildfire burned most of the first 4 miles of this trail.
+Surprisingly, the trailhead itself and the first 0.2 mile of the hike remain shady, in a patch of green trees that survived.

 More Hikes -- The Klamath Ridge View Trail runs parallel above Lakeshore Drive in Klamath Falls, with views of Upper Klamath Lake and the Cascades.
 Start at Moore Park.